The-Microservice-Dungeon/docs/docs/quickGuide/gameBasics.md

         "gameId": "d290f1ee-6c54-4b01-90e6-d701748f0851"
     }

 * A "Game" consists of rounds, explained in [Gameloop](/game/game.md).
-You have to specify the ammount of  rounds that will be played till the automatic end of a game.
+You have to specify the amount of  rounds that will be played till the automatic end of a game.

-* Also you can specify the ammount of players that will be competing.
-For a game to start, it is not nessecery to reach the maximum ammount of players.
-The game mecahnics like mapsize will scale with the actual ammount of players at the **"3.
+* Also, you can specify the number of players that will be competing.
+For a game to start, it is not necessary to reach the maximum number of players.
+The game mechanics like map size will scale with the actual number of players at the **"3.
 Start Game"**.

 ### 1.1 Change Game Parameters

 Before **"3.
 Start Game"** or during a  **"running"** game you can change these parameters.

-#### 1.1.1 amount of rounds in a game
+#### 1.1.1 number of rounds in a game

-This changes how many rounds schould be played in a given game in total.
+This changes how many rounds should be played in each game in total.
-So you can lenghten or shorten a game.
+So you can lengthen or shorten a game.
-If the game is allready **"running"** and you shorten below the **"currentRoundNumber"** af that game, that game will conclude.
+If the game is already **"running"** and you shorten below the **"currentRoundNumber"** of that game, that game will conclude.

 >**PATCH**